samhageahmad/cpython/Doc/library/stdtypes.rst

 .. method:: bytes.isspace()
             bytearray.isspace()

-   Return ``True`` if all bytes in the sequence are ASCII whitespace and the sequence is not empty, ``False`` otherwise.
+   Return true if all bytes in the sequence are ASCII whitespace and the sequence is not empty, false otherwise.
 ASCII whitespace characters are those byte values in the sequence ``b' \t\n\r\x0b\f'`` (space, tab, newline, carriage return, vertical tab, form feed).